Four-manifolds, geometries and knots: The aspherical cases

 This theorem applies in particular to the Cappell-Shaneson 2-knots, which have an unique strict weight orbit, up to inversion.
 (A similar argument applies to Cappell-Shaneson $n$-knots with $n>2$, provided we assume also that $\pi_i(X(K))=0$ for $2\leq i\leq (n+1)/2$.)

 \begin{theorem} Let $K$ be a $2$-knot with group $\pi=\pi{K}$.
-Then $K$ is $s$-concordant to a fibred knot with closed fibre a $\widetilde{\mathbb{SL}}$-manifold if and only if $\pi'$ is finitely generated, $\zeta\pi'\cong Z$ and $\pi$ is not virtually solvable.
+Then $K$ is $s$-concordant to a fibred knot with closed fibre a $\widetilde{\mathbb{SL}}$-manifold if and only if $\pi'$ is finitely generated, $\zeta\pi'\cong\mathbb{Z}$ and $\pi$ is not virtually solvable.
 The fibred knot is determined up to Gluck reconstruction by $\pi$ together with a generator of $H_4(\pi;\mathbb{Z})$ and the strict weight orbit of a meridian. \end{theorem}

 \begin{proof} The conditions are clearly necessary.
-If they hold then $M(K)$ is aspherical, by Theorem 15.7, so every automorphism of $\pi$ is induced by a self homotopy equivalence of $M(K)$.
-Moreover as $\pi$ is not virtually solvable $\pi'$ is the fundamental group of a $\widetilde{\mathbb{SL}}$-manifold.
+If they hold then $M(K)$ is aspherical, by Theorem 15.11, so every automorphism of $\pi$ is induced by a self homotopy equivalence of $M(K)$.
+Moreover $\pi'$ is a $PD_3$-group, by Theorem 4.5.(3).
+As $\zeta\pi'\cong\mathbb{Z}$ and $\pi$ is not virtually solvable, $\pi'$ is the fundamental group of a $\widetilde{\mathbb{SL}}$-manifold, by Lemma 16.1.
 Therefore $M(K)$ is determined up to $s$-cobordism by $\pi$, by Theorem 13.2.
 The rest is standard. \end{proof}

 Branched twist spins of torus knots are perhaps the most important examples of such knots, but there are others.
 (See Chapter 16.)
 Is every 2-knot $K$ such that $\pi=\pi K$ is a $PD_4^+$-group determined up to $s$-concordance and Gluck reconstruction by $\pi$ together with a generator of $H_4(\pi;\mathbb{Z})$ and a strict weight orbit?
 Is $K$ $s$-concordant to a fibred knot with aspherical closed fibre if and only if $\pi'$ is finitely generated and has one end?
-(This is so if $\pi'\cong \pi_1(N)$ for some irreducible 3-manifold $N$ with $\beta_1(N)>0$, for then we may use [Ro00].)
+(This follows from \cite{[Ro11]} and Theorem 6.8 if $Wh(\pi)=0$.)